bigfleet/jimvanfleet.com/content/posts/2005-02-10-wireless-is-back.md

 ---
 layout: post
 title: Wireless is BACK.
-tags: []
+tags:
+- Personal
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2005-02-10
 ---
-<p>After Megan got her new iBook, we were both interested in having wireless in the house.
-Since my router has had a cold <em>or something</em> for months, I figured we&#8217;d try to move my router to her place, and I&#8217;d get a new one.
-One that worked.</p>
+After Megan got her new iBook, we were both interested in having wireless in the house.
+Since my router has had a cold _or something_ for months, I figured we'd try to move my router to her place, and I'd get a new one.
+One that worked.

-	<p>It happened last night!
+It happened last night!
 I checked my e-mail from my living room!
-I love that.</p>
+I love that.

-	<p>Also, there was apparently a piece on the Richmond evening news last night about <a href="http://en.wikipedia.org/wiki/Wardriving">war driving</a>.
-I got an apparently useful wireless security system in place, thankfully.</p>
+Also, there was apparently a piece on the Richmond evening news last night about [war driving](http://en.wikipedia.org/wiki/Wardriving).
+I got an apparently useful wireless security system in place, thankfully.